EMT-Paramedic Additional Information

 As a Paramedic, you'll provide advanced life support in a fast-paced, high-stakes environment.
 You will bring medical expertise, calmness under pressure, and rapid decision-making to the scene.
 From cardiac emergencies to traumatic injuries, you’ll be the one making a difference before patients ever reach a hospital.
 Advanced level care that you may provide includes, endotracheal intubation for airway emergencies, transcutaneous pacing, synchronized cardioversion, or defibrillation for cardiac emergencies, along with a variety of other advanced level skills.
 Join a team that values courage, compassion, and clinical excellence, where every shift has the power to save a life.

 The Paramedic program is a three-semester (certificate level) program delivered through classroom instruction, hands-on lab instruction, clinical experience in hospital departments such as the emergency room, surgery, and cardiac cath. lab.
+Students are taught Advanced Life Support Skills such as medication administration, endotracheal intubation, ECG monitoring and interpretation, defibrillation and synchronized cardioversion, comprehensive patient assessment, and advanced management of medical and trauma emergencies.
 Students also will complete field experience with local EMS agencies.

 Minimum expectations of the Paramedic program are to prepare Paramedics who are competent in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains to enter the profession.